jjkeith/Bright-Lights-Big-Kitty/README.md

 ###Screenshots
 ![] (screenshot1.jpg)
+The game at start.
 ![] (screenshot2.jpg)
+A modal with some properties already purchased.

 ###Development
 My original plan for laying out the screen was to put player info at the bottom of the page as below.
 However, I switched it around because I felt that having that information at the top was more intuitive.